Flowforming Process Benefits

 Benefit: Lower Cost

-Flowforming enables the one-piece construction of assemblies and saves money in material, inventory, tooling, and assembly.
-This metal forming process enables PMF to manufacture finished parts using less material, and therefore, it is cost-effective.
+Flowforming metal enables the one-piece construction of assemblies and saves money in material, inventory, tooling, and assembly.
+This process enables PMF to manufacture finished parts using less material, and therefore, it is cost-effective.

 One piece construction also eliminates the need for non-destructive testing which is typical in welded parts.